zoom-care/candidate-project-java/Daniels_README.md

 3. There are no requirements around logging.
 For this reason I am using the built in logger to java, but I would use log4j2 or some sort of logging framework in real life.
 4. There are no requirements around http response codes ...
 5. There are no requirements around API framework for this reason I am using jersey because I prefer it over spring.
+6. I am not using the most up to date versions of junit and jersey because I am not 100% familiar with these versions and I don't want to risk wasting time on understanding particularities of the updated versions.
+If this were a real project however I would strive to use the most up to date versions of dependencies.
+7. I am not implementing spring profiles because this is a simple project.
+If it were a real project I would use profiles and load application properties based on that.